Scholarships - Make It Possible!

-- The Jonathan Conant Scholarship** is for students of German.
-This scholarship is for declared majors in German Studies, and carries a stipend of $500.
-One person is awarded this scholarship. **Note: This scholarship has different rules and prompts than the four below scholarships.
+- The Jonathan Conant Scholarship is for students of German.
+This scholarship is for declared majors and minors in German Studies, and carries a stipend of $500.
+One person is awarded this scholarship.
+Note: This scholarship has different rules and prompts than the four below scholarships.
 Those can be accessed here. ***This scholarship has already been awarded in Fall 2013.

 - The Frances A. Knobloch Scholarship is for students of Spanish, French, and/or German Studies.
-One person will receive this $1000 award.
+The recipient will receive this $1500 award.
 This award requires that the language studied during the study abroad trip be one of the official languages of that host country.

 How to Apply for the Above Scholarships

 Provide (1) a cover sheet, (2) a statement of interest, AND (3) a free-form essay.